 Chapter Name: Fibre to Fabric

-Activity Name: Spinning yarn in Fibre to Fabric
+Activity Name: Characteristics of fabrics in Fibre to Fabric

 Step by Step Procedure:

 - Collect different samples of natural and artificial fabrics.

 - Label each fabric sample with its type (natural or artificial) for easy identification.

 - Prepare a table with the following columns: S.No, Character, Natural fabric, Artificial fabric.